wepukka/Waterifier/Readme.md

 # Waterifier

-Waterifier is simple webpage made with react, and built with vite.
+Waterifier is simple JS-React webpage.
+Project to learn and be more consistent with js, html, & css.

+Got backend with jwt cookie authentication, but is not currently connected.

 ## Pages